 Hello My Fellow Ladies In Charge…

 Today I wanted to tell you about my husband’s A.T.S.
 (Accountability Task Sheet).
-A wonderful tool that will help keep your husbands or boyfriends on point when it comes to helping with household tasks, chores and the proverbial “honey do” lists.
+This domestic discipline task sheet or chore sheet, is a wonderful tool that will help keep your husbands or boyfriends on point when it comes to helping with household tasks, chores and the proverbial “honey do” lists.

 - Punish Bad Behavior

 - Remind Him of My Power